 After I finished my bachelor's degree in business administration and engineering, I wanted to try something new.
 My master's program started six months after I graduated, so I had some time to make new experiences.

-First, I wanted to earn some money, that's why I started working for two months, afterwards I decided to do an internship abroad to broaden my horizon, particular in the area of sales.
+First, I wanted to earn some money, that's why I started working for two months, afterward, I decided to do an internship abroad to broaden my horizon, particular in the area of sales.

 Everything came faster than expected: I handed in my application documents, had a telephone-interview with my company and shortly after I received a confirmation for the internship.
 Not even two weeks after I received the contract, I found myself standing at the Liverpool Street Station, staring at hundreds of businessmen passing by.
 At this moment I didn't even realize what was happening, but I put myself together and looked for my hostel.
 I booked a hostel because I thought it wouldn’t be easy to find a long term accommodation in London.

-After gaining all this new impressions, I went to Tesco for buying food, afterwards I went for a walk in the Regents Park.
+After gaining all these new impressions, I went to Tesco for buying food, afterward, I went for a walk in Regents Park.